jeremyButtler/alnSeq/README.md

   - This is for each query and reference base, but not the entire matrix
 - Cost of converting matrix to an alignment 3 \* (n + m)
-- Total rough cost (n\*m)/4 + 18 \* (n + m)
+- Total rough cost (n\*m)/4 + 19 \* (n + m)
 - Cost of keeping one more score per base 16 \* (n + m)

-The memory cost for two 200,000 base pairs sequences would be ([(200,000 \* 200,000) / 4] + 36 \* 200,000) bytes =
+The memory cost for two 200,000 base pairs sequences would be ([(200,000 \* 200,000) / 4] + 19 \* 200,000) bytes >
-  10 Gb + 7.2 Mb < 11Gb.
+  10 Gb, but < 11Gb.

-This algorithm has a high memory cost.
+This shows that alnSeq has a very high memory cost.

-## The multi-base print

-This records a best score (above "-min-score") for each reference base and query base.
-However, this will only record a score if the alignment is not extended into the next row.
-The alternative alignments are printed out as a cigar to a file named prefix--alt.aln.

 ## The matrix scan

 Searches the matrix will I am still filling the matrix.
-It prints out a cigar for any alignment path that is above the "-min-score " setting (default 100; needs to be raised) and if the path is no longer extended on the next row.
+It prints out a cigar for any alignment path that is above the "-min-score " setting (default 1000, which is  at least 200 matches) and if the path is no longer extended on the next row.
 This results in the full alignment, rather than best alignment being printed.
-So, you will have to search the cigars for the best alignment.
+So, you will have to search the cigars for the best sections.

+The output file is named prefix--matrix-scan.aln.
+Each line in the file is tab delimited and has the score, ending query base, ending reference base, cigar (end of alignment to start), start of query, start of reference to a file named.

-One problem is that it will also print out alignments that extend the main alignment by one base, which means this makes very large files and takes a lot of time.
+One problem is that it will also print out alignments that extend the main alignment by one base, which means this MAKES VERY LARGE FILES and takes a lot of time.
 Also, the print function is not very well done.

-The alignments are printed out to a file named prefix--matrix-scan.aln.
+## The multi-base print

+This records a best score (above "-min-score") for each reference base and query base.
+However, this will only record a score if the alignment is not extended into the next row.
+The alternative alignments are printed out with the same file format as the matrix scan.

+Though this will not make as large files as the matrix scan, it still can output files that are the size of the query length * reference length.
+This can result in VERY LARGE FILES for large alignments.

 ## Final notes